aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/working-with-project-properties/_index.md

 {{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-WriteDefaultProperties-WriteDefaultProperties.cs" >}}

 ## **Writing Project Summary Information**
 Most programs save summary information with the files they save.
 Microsoft Project is no different.
 As well as the name of the author, the date the project was created and the last time it was edited and saved, it saves keywords, subject, comments and more.
-Aspose.Tasks lets you both read and write this type of information.
+Aspose.Tasks for .NET lets you both read and write this type of information.

 The Project's class [Set](https://apireference.aspose.com/tasks/net/aspose.tasks/project/methods/set/_1) method can be used to write and [Get](https://apireference.aspose.com/tasks/net/aspose.tasks/project/methods/get/_1) method can be used to read Project summary information using the [Prj](https://apireference.aspose.com/tasks/net/aspose.tasks/prj) class's members.
 The file can be saved back after updating the summary information.
 To update the project summary information of an existing MPP file: